Thailand Entry Requirements

 Prohibited Items

-- Counterfeit or pirated goods (fake designer items, pirated software, copied media)
+- Counterfeit goods—fake designer items, pirated software, counterfeit currency—carry serious penalties.

 Restricted Items